Julia for Statistics - a tutorial

 Star

-This tutorial was prepared as part of the COST action HiTEc for the Econometrics & Statistics (Ecosta) 2025 conference in Tokyo.
+This tutorial was initially prepared as part of the COST action HiTEc for the Econometrics & Statistics (EcoSta) conference in Tokyo, and updated to a second version for the Joint Conference CFE-CMStatistics 2025 in London, with an additional module on Probabilistic Programming contributed by the Turing.jl team.

 Aim